wikimedia/operations-software-netbox/docs/models/extras/tag.md

 The color to use when displaying the tag in the NetBox UI.

+### Weight

+A numeric weight employed to influence the ordering of tags.
+Tags with a lower weight will be listed before those with higher weights.
+Values must be within the range **0** to **32767**.

+!!! info "This field was introduced in NetBox v4.3."

 ### Object Types

 The assignment of a tag may be limited to a prescribed set of objects.
 For example, it may be desirable to limit the application of a specific tag to only devices and virtual machines.